youyyyyy/grade-submission/README.md

 #### About this project

-A Spring Boot Project leaned from [Udemy](https://www.udemy.com/course/the-complete-spring-boot-development-bootcamp/)
+A Spring Boot Project learned from [Udemy](https://www.udemy.com/course/the-complete-spring-boot-development-bootcamp/)

 This project covers: